Mattyfreshy/BlackJack/README.md

 ### simulate.py
 Description:
 - Simulate n games of blackjack against the dealer (computer).
 Status percentage is displayed to show progress during simulation.
+Can be run sequentially or in parallel depending on number of games to simulate.

 Arguments:
 - Num of decks.